 The CV is not the candidate.
 It is the starting point.

-Every profile in a MECULS search is analysed against that context.
-Technical qualification is necessary but insufficient.
-The research asks what the role requires of the person beyond the job description – and whether the candidate, in their actual history, has done anything that suggests they can provide it.
+Every executive search firm reads CVs.
+Few read them in context.
+The MECULS search asks what a specific industry, a specific function, and a specific organisational stage actually require of a person beyond the words on the document – and whether the candidate, in their actual decision history, has done anything that suggests they can provide it.

 02